iotaledger/integration-services/api/usage-audit-trail-GW.md

 `GET /history/{channel-address}`

-__TBD!__ _Get all data of a stream using a shared key.
+__TBD!__ _Get all data of a channel using a shared key (in case of encrypted channels).
 Mainly used from auditors to evaluate a log stream.
 Read permissions are mandatory._

 ### Channel Info Service